second-state/whitepapers/buidl-developer-tool/why-buidl.md

 {% page-ref page="getting-started.md" %}

-### Before BUIDL
+## Before BUIDL

-Below are the steps for deploying an DApp on a public blockchain before BUIDL.
-It takes **4-8 hours** to complete the whole setup.
+Before BUIDL came along, developers would have to endure many steps in order to deploy a DApp on a public blockchain.
+The old way was time consuming, taking between **4 to 8 hours** to complete the entire setup.
+The following steps are an example of what developers used to do in the past.

 * Install the [Chrome browser](https://www.google.com/chrome/)
 * Install [metamask Chrome extension](https://metamask.io/)